seba-1511/colloquium_310/summaries/WBTesting.md

 * 1A-2C-3D-E-4F

 So path coverage is 4, not 3.
-Silly intern:koala:
+Silly intern :koala: